New Zealand 3 week itinerary with a baby

 Queenstown

 Queenstown always tops the list of stunning places in New Zealand and it’s easy to see why.
-The flight gives you a glimpse of soaring peaks and the huge lakes on a clear day.
+The flight gives you a glimpse of soaring peaks and huge lakes on a clear day.
 There’s so much to see and do here depending on your interests.
-It’s also the place to be for extreme sports if that’s your thing, not one for us with a baby!!
+It’s also the place to be for extreme sports if that’s your thing, not one for us with a baby!

-Queenstown itself is very pretty with views of Lake Wakatipu and the Remarkables mountain range.
+Queenstown itself is very pretty with views of Lake Wakatipu and The Remarkables mountain range.
 It’s also a great place for skiing in the winter months.
-With Queenstown as your base you can explore further a field with lots to choose from including Glenorchy aka Lord of the Rings.
+With Queenstown as your base you can explore further a field with lots to choose from including Glenorchy (aka Lord of the Rings).
 There’s also a bit of Wild West scenery to discover in the once gold mining capital of Arrowtown.
 The bakery here comes recommended too!

 The Queenstown area also has its own wine region with Gibbston Valley being home to a number of impressive vineyards.
-Further away from Queenstown itself but worth a visit is Wanaka.
+Further away from Queenstown itself, but worth a visit, is Wanaka.
 Another pretty lakeside town, this is great for walks and you can also get your adventure sports fix here too!

 Here’s a suggested itinerary to give you a flavour of what this area has to offer:

-Day 1 Glenorchy and Paradise
+Day 1 – Glenorchy and Paradise

 Day 2 – Queenstown

-Explore Queenstown itself with a stroll around the town and a view from above with a trip on the gondola.
+Explore Queenstown itself with a stroll around town and a view from above with a trip on the gondola.
 Alternatively take in the view from the lake with a trip on the iconic TSS Earnslaw.

 Queenstown